 Section 1.4.
 Status of Appointed Directors.
 Appointed Directors shall serve in an acting capacity until confirmed by the County Council.
 Acting Directors may attend meetings and participate in the discussions of the Board's business, but shall not have a vote on matters before the Board nor shall they be considered for purposes of determining a quorum.
 Once confirmed, appointees shall have the full power and responsibility of a Director provided by the Charter and these Bylaws.

 Section 1.5.
 Hold Over.
-In the event that a Director’s term expires and a successor has not been confirmed, the Director whose term has expired shall continue to serve until the Director's successor has been duly appointed and confirmed.
+In the event that a Director is serving in a position for which the term has expired and a successor has not been confirmed, the Director may continue to serve in that position until the Director's successor has been duly appointed and confirmed.

 Section 1.6.
 Attendance at Meetings.
 If any Director has an unexcused absence for more than three consecutive regular or special meetings of the Board, such Director may be recommended for removal from the Board by majority vote of the Board.
 The Board's recommendation for removal of a Director for unexcused absences shall be sent to the County Executive with a recommendation for a replacement for the vacancy as described in Section 1.3.
 A Director is also expected to attend at least one half of all meetings of any committee of the Board or advisory committee to the Board on which the Director serves.
 Directors may not appoint representatives or designees to attend meetings on their behalf.